 Steak Temperature Guide

-Use a meat thermometer to cook your steak exactly how you like it — it’s the easiest way to guarantee a juicy, tender result.
+Use a meat thermometer to cook your steak exactly how you like it—it’s the easiest way to guarantee a juicy, tender result.

 - Rare: 120–125°F — very red center with a cool interior.

-- Medium-Rare: 130–135°F — warm red center and incredibly tender.
-(My recommendation for steak salads.)
+- Medium-rare: 130–135°F — warm red center and very tender (best for steak salads).

 - Medium: 140–145°F — slightly pink with a firmer texture.

-- Medium-Well: 150–155°F — mostly brown with just a hint of pink.
+- Medium-well: 150–155°F — mostly brown with just a hint of pink.

-- Well Done: 160–165°F — fully cooked with little to no moisture remaining.
+- Well done: 160–165°F — fully cooked with little moisture remaining.

 Steak Salad Recipe